Pasta with Genovese Sauce (Pasta alla Genovese)

 Cook the pasta, then toss the sauce with the pasta and serve.

-A llarge pot filled with penne pasta tossed with Genovese Sauce. by 2sistersrecipes.com
+A large pot filled with penne pasta tossed with Genovese Sauce.

 For this hearty sauce, it is best to serve it with penne, ziti, and even rigatoni pasta.
 Simply because they hold “the sauce” better and will satisfy everyone’s appetite.
 It is pure comfort food.

-Can we use a Slow-Cooker or Instant Pot?
+Can we make it in a Slow Cooker or Instant Pot?

 Yes, you can.
-You can use either one, place all the ingredients into the pot, and set the timer.
+You can use either one, but first, sauté the carrots and celery with the chunks of beef for a few minutes.
+Then add the remaining ingredients into the pot, cover, and set the timer.
+Be sure to follow the directions according to the appliance you use.

 Yes, you can, and make this a “vegetarian version” for onion sauce with pasta.